-The choice of the period between tariff reviews involves a trade-off between different efficiency objectives (as outlined in section 3.8(e) of the Code).
+The choice of the period between reviews of the access arrangement involves a tradeoff between different efficiency objectives (as outlined in section 3.8(e) of the Code).
 In addition, the choice of this period has implications for the extent of uncertainty that is faced by market participants.

-Issues for Consideration - Commencement & Review of the Access Arrangement
+Issues for Consideration - Review of the Access Arrangement

-- Does the length of the access arrangement period appropriately balance the need to recognise the rapidly changing nature of the natural gas industry and the uncertainty which arises in such an environment (which favours a short access arrangement period) against the desire to reduce uncertainty created by the regulatory process (which favours a longer access arrangement period)? - Is the proposed trigger event for a review of the Access Arrangement appropriate? - Should new or increased taxes, including the goods and services tax, and any costs of regulatory changes be automatically passed on to users or should such events be treated as major events triggering a review of the Access Arrangement? - Should any other trigger events be included in the Access Arrangement? - Should any principles upon which an Access Arrangement is based be established as "fixed principles" which extend beyond the revisions date of the Access Arrangement?
+- Does the length of the access arrangement period appropriately balance the need to recognise the potential changes in the nature of the natural gas industry and the uncertainty which arises in such an environment (which favours a short access arrangement period) against the desire to reduce uncertainty created by the regulatory process (which favours a longer access arrangement period)? - Should any specific major events be defined that trigger an obligation on the service provider to submit revisions prior to the revisions submission date?

-3.7 Reference Tariffs
+3.9 Reference Tariffs